shivanshdave/2020-432/projects/project1/README.md

   - Revised proposals are due 2020-02-24 at 9 AM.
 We will attempt to finish reviewing those revisions by 9 PM on 2020-02-24.
-  - If an additional revision is required, it wil be due 2020-02-26 at 9 AM.
+  - If an additional revision is required, it will be due 2020-02-26 at 9 AM.

 Every proposal should …